jsyk/x65/README.md

 *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP*

-Stop, read and think:

 THIS HARDWARE PROJECT IS A WORK-IN-PROGRESS AND NOT "RELEASED"!

-Some parts are untested yet, and some parts may even contain *known* bugs THAT ARE INTENTIONALLY NOT FIXED IN THE SCHEMATIC OR THE PCB LAYOUT!
+Some parts are untested yet, and some parts may even contain known bugs that have not been fixed yet.
-(Explanation: as soon a schematic+layout revision gets produced in a fab, the document must never change.
-Changes are allowed only in new revisions!)

-...
-YOU HAVE BEEN WARNED ...
+See the section `Status of hardware testing' below.

 *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP* *STOP*